Tim Coombs, Host and NBSI Board President

 Lori Ruge-Jones, Workshop Leader Thursday, July 1st | 7 PM - 8:30 PM EDT

 God gave the people just what they needed, but they didn’t know what it was!
 In this workshop, you’ll learn about Biblical Storytelling — what it is and why we need it — and begin to learn a biblical story.

 FREE for VFG registrants (a special invitation will be sent to VFG registrants by June 29).

 Lori Ruge-Jones is a campus pastor in Eau Claire, WI.
 She loves telling and teaching stories with her family and community.

-Bring your story to work one-on-one with a storytelling coach.
+Bring your story (preferably less than 5 minutes) to work one-on-one with a storytelling coach.
 The 90-minute coaching session will be a group setting of three.
 Each person receives 30-minutes of 1-on-1 coaching while the other two individuals watch and listen to the coaching conversation.

 Hear Keynote Speaker Richard Ward’s introductory keynote on how the practice of biblical storytelling teaches values that equip us for faithful responses to challenges we face.